ArbiterGames/documentation/source/index.md

 Name | Description
 --- | ---
-LoginWithAccessToken | Establishes a new session for an existing user based on an access token.
+LoginAsAnonymous | This will create an anonymous session for the user.
+The session will persist until they either reset their saved data or user the `Logout` call.
 LoginWithGameCenter | If the user has already logged into your game using Apple's Game Center, this will link the Game Center user with an Arbiter account.
+LoginWithAccessToken `Coming soon`  | Establishes a new session for an existing user based on an access token.
 Login | Displays a native UIAlertView for a user to login to an existing Arbiter account.
 Logout | Destroys the current Arbiter session.
 VerifyUser | Prompts the user to agree to the [Terms and Conditions](https://www.arbiter.me/terms/) and verifies that your game is legal to bet on in their local jurisdiction.